-Below we will explain:
+Below we explain:

-- what does adjudication guilty mean.
+- what does adjudicated guilty mean.

 - what does adjudication withheld mean.